 This is probably the most famous 20V cordless drill in the market because of its compact design that gives it the weight of a 12V with the power of any 20V drill.
 It has a great combination of powerful features including a 4 pole motor and a pure metallic ratcheting chuck that deliver enough torque to drill into steel and masonry.
 It is very light featuring a short slim head that allows you to drill into the narrowest of spaces with ease.
 It has a 3/8inch chuck which goes easy on the 20V battery giving you more juice for all day drilling.

-It is a great drill for a budget purchase coming in under $50 which is the most friendly price you can get on a 20V drill.
+It is a great drill for a budget purchase which is the most friendly price you can get on a 20V drill.
 This cordless drill delivers 650RPM in high torque mode with over 300lbs of torque allowing you to complete more tasks in a shorter time.
 It also has a very high drill mode speed that combines well with the forward drill design which reduces vibration for high precision cutting.

 This drill also has a bright light to brighten up your space and most importantly, a quick response variable speed trigger.
 It is a hassle-free package with light quick charge batteries as well as a quick charger that allows you to spend less time charging and more time working.

 - It has a long battery life with a quick charger